Core of Knowledge

-A limited number of rooms have been blocked at the special rates above.
-Please make your reservation
+A limited number of rooms have been blocked at the special rate above.
+Please make your reservation no

-information, please visit the hotel’s website at www.nwhotelandconferencecenter.com.
+additional information, please visit the hotel’s website at www.nwhotelandconferencecenter.com .

 Tuition for the Core of Knowledge Course is $1,200.
 The Tuition includes all instructional materials including: